scott2000/answerset/README.md

 2023-12-27:

-* Fix bug with alternatives in brackets next to other words.
+* Fixed bug with alternatives in brackets next to other words.
 * Allow whitespace in alternatives when inside of brackets.

 2023-12-11: